ahmedjk34/portfolio/README.md

 # My Portfolio as a Full-Stack Web Developer

 Hi there!
 I'm a dedicated full stack web developer specializing in **Next.js** with **TypeScript**, **SCSS** for styling, and **MongoDB** for databases.
 I also have experience with **Node.js** and **Express.js** in the past.

-🎓 I’m currently in my **third year of Computer Engineering** and have maintained a **GPA of 3.97** while balancing rigorous academic work and building innovative web solutions.
+🎓 I’m currently in my **fourth year of Computer Engineering** and have maintained a **GPA of 3.97** while balancing rigorous academic work and building innovative web solutions.

 👨‍💻 My tech journey started in high school with HTML and CSS, and it has since been an exciting adventure!
 I've worked on a variety of projects, honing both my frontend and backend skills, making me versatile and adaptable to the needs of modern web applications.